openfheorg/openfhe-development/docs/assets/sphinx_rsts/intro/installation/cmake_in_openfhe.rst

 Required Compilers
 ^^^^^^^^^^^^^^^^^^^^^

-PALISADE supports any GNU C++ compiler version 6 or above and clang C++ compiler version 6 or above.
+OpenFHE supports any GNU C++ compiler version 6 or above and clang C++ compiler version 6 or above.

 A warning is issued if an older version of the compiler is found.
 The build may run but such compilers are unsupported.

 Required Packages
 ^^^^^^^^^^^^^^^^^^^^^
-PALISADE requires that certain packages and applications be available on the system.
+OpenFHE requires that certain packages and applications be available on the system.
 CMake searches for these packages and may either stop if a required package is missing, or disable functionality.

 These packages are as follows: